Y-Less/samp-distance/README.md

 * **Incorrect return values** - If a distance check fails because an entity does not exist, the result of the check is `NaN`, not `0.0` as the standard library would return, `9999.9999`, `-1.0` or any other nonsense.
 As you might know, comparing `NaN` to any value, even itself, always returns `false`, making it easy to distinguish if the function failed and avoiding incorrect behaviour in code using those functions.
 * **Inconsistent and non-descriptive function names** - A function name I saw in the topic mentioned above is `IsCoordNearCoord`, which has a similar behaviour to `IsPlayerInRangeOfPoint` from the standard library, but a completely different name structure.
 Some other examples are `GetClosestPlayer` and `GetClosestVehicle`, commonly used names for functions returning the closest player/vehicle to a player.
 The more you read the previous sentence, the more you will realise that the names are missing something...

-Huge thanks to Y_Less for his contributions to this library and productive conversations with him!
+Huge thanks to Y_Less for his contributions to this library and the productive conversations with him!

 ## Installation